SAP-samples/btp-terraform-samples/released/discovery_center/README.md

    terraform apply -var-file="sample.tfvars"
    ```

-6. You have to replace the local variable - "project_subaccount_domain" in  "main.tf" with generated Subdomain ID if you want to perform any updates to the subaccount.

 ## In the end

 You probably want to remove the assets after trying them out to avoid unnecessary costs.
 To do so execute the following command: